microcks/microcks.io/content/documentation/using/soapui.md

 ![soapui-testrequest](/images/soapui-testrequest.png)

 As shown above, you are also free to add some assertions within your TestStep requests.
 The SoapUI documentation introduces the assertion concept on [this page](https://www.soapui.org/functional-testing/assertion-teststep.html).
-Assertions in TestSteps can be later reused when wanting to use Microcks for <a href="../tests/">Contract testing</a> of your Service.
+Assertions in TestSteps can be later reused when wanting to use Microcks for [Contract testing](../tests) of your Service.

 ## Defining Mock Responses

 Mock Responses you will need to define later will be defined through a *SoapUI ServiceMock*.
 You have to select the newly imported Service, right-click and choose *Generate MockService*.
-You can let the default options as shown below and give your MockService a name like `"&lt;Service&gt; Mock"`:
+You can let the default options as shown below and give your MockService a name like `"<Service> Mock"`:

 ![soapui-create-servicemock](/images/soapui-create-servicemock.png)